Webini/workflow-poc/README.md

 workflow.split(datas) | array | Each element passed to workflow.split will start the same workflow at the current step + 1.
 The data will be hydrated with array item. workflow.cancel(message) | string | Cancel the workflow async api[api defined in the project](method, path, body) | string, string, object | Make an api call
+workflow.external(workflowName, data, cancel = false) | string, object, boolean | Call an external workflow, if cancel = true, the current workflow is cancelled and the response won't be forwarded to the next steps.

 Env
 ===